timespace-content-market/react-native-country-picker-modal/ISSUE_TEMPLATE.md

 * Nodejs version: [FILL THIS OUT]
 * React version: [FILL THIS OUT]
 * React Native version: [FILL THIS OUT]
-* react-native-country-picker-modal version: [FILL THIS OUT]
+* rn-country-select-modal version: [FILL THIS OUT]
 * Platform(s) (iOS, Android, web, or all?): [FILL THIS OUT]
 * TypeScript version: [FILL THIS OUT]